Did you know that as of 2015, there were 10.1 million words of tax code?

 By law, the IRS is not permitted to take any action during this time.
 If your appeal is accepted, your payment plan will return to what it was.
 If your appeal is rejected, you’ll be able to then renegotiate with the IRS.

-Either way, opting to miss a payment and then file for an appeal buys you a good chunk of time where you and your account will not be affected.
+Either way, opting to miss a payment of your installment plan and then file for an appeal buys you a good chunk of time where you and your account will not be affected.
 So you’ll get a few months out of it at least.

 What If Your Appeal Is Rejected?

 If your appeal is rejected, you’ll then enter into negotiations with the IRS.
 They may give you a month or a few months off.
-They may settle for a lower monthly payment.
+They may settle for a lower monthly payment in your installment plan.